Things to see and do - Mália

 Tourist attractions Mália : Things to see and do

-This Minoan palace, which was destroyed in c 1 500 BC, was smaller and less luxurious than Knossós, but similar in layout, built around an outer and a central courtyard.
-There is an enormous terracotta vase (pithos) 1.75m high, which could hold over ..
+This Minoan palace was smaller and less luxurious than Knossós, but similar in layout, built around an outer and a central courtyard.
+There is an enormous terracotta vase (pithos) 1.75m high, which could hold over 1 000 litres of wine or oil.
+The cen..

 Z. Pigis 11 GR - 70007 Mália